 In the example below, the project directory is currently on the tests branch.
 We can also know that the working tree is clean, with no changes you haven’t committed.
 In this case, this is indicated by the fact that the display is green.
 As soon as you make a change, the show turns another color, meaning that there are new changes to commit:

 zsh significantly improves the Git workflow with these types of indications right in the command prompt.

 Changing your theme

-robbyrussell will be the default theme, although you can easily change this.
-To find a new theme offered by Oh My ZSH, you can preview each on the Themes page in the project repo.
-Given the many choices available, chances are you’ll find one available with almost exactly the features you’re looking for.
+As mentioned above, zsh comes with hundreds of different themes. robbyrussell will be the default theme, although you can easily change this.
+To find a new theme offered by Oh My ZSH, preview each on the Themes page in the project repo.
+Given the many choices available, chances are you’ll find one available with almost precisely the features you’re looking for.

-Some themes may require additional packages or fonts, such as the popular Powerline fonts.
-The theme’s installation’s instructions should specify any additional required packages, though.
+Some themes, such as the popular Powerline fonts, may require additional packages or fonts.
+The theme’s installation instructions should specify any other packages needed, though.

 As we’ve looked at in this zsh vs. bash post, zsh and bash share a similar and impressive array of features but also have their specific tools.
 If you’re looking for extensibility, greater customization, and advanced features not found in bash, the zsh shell combined with Oh My Zsh framework is an excellent choice.
 Regardless of what shell you choose, improved fluency on the command line provides countless benefits in efficiency, automation, and a better understanding of your computer’s inner workings.

 For an introduction to some of the essential shell commands, check out our post on basic command line usage.